LunarG/VulkanTools/layersvt/device_simulation.md

 * `VkPhysicalDeviceFeatures` - Optional.
 Only values specified in the JSON will be modified.
 * `VkPhysicalDeviceMemoryProperties` - Optional.
 Only values specified in the JSON will be modified.
 * `ArrayOfVkQueueFamilyProperties` - Optional.
 If present, all values of all elements must be specified.
+* `ArrayOfVkFormatProperties` - Optional.
+If present, all values of all elements must be specified.
 * The remaining top-level sections of the schema are not yet supported by DevSim.

 The schema permits additional top-level sections to be optionally included in configuration files;